Now in TestFlight · iPhone + Mac

 On the move

 Tail logs and bounce a service from the metro.
-Your Mac is asleep — Wake-on-LAN handles it.
+Cmdora keeps your Mac awake while you work — and tells you when it goes on battery.

 🛏️